Yermarus Thermal Power Station

 Yermarus Thermal Power Station is a coal-based thermal power plant located in Yermarus village in Raichur district, Karnataka.

 History

 The power plant is owned and operated by the Karnataka Power Corporation.
-This is India's first 800MW super critical thermal power plant and Bharat Heavy Electricals is the EPC contractor for this power project.
+This is India's first 800 MW super critical thermal power plant and Bharat Heavy Electricals is the EPC contractor for this power project.

 Capacity

-The Installed capacity of the power plant in 1600 MW (2x800MW).
+The installed capacity of the power plant in 1600 MW (2×800 MW).